anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * Local filesystem for buffers, caches
   * HDFS (Hadoop distributed file system): distributes data blocks across cluster for redundancy.
 Useful for caching intermediate results with significant random I/O
   * EBS for HDFS: EBS volumes can only be attached when launching a cluster.
 If you manually detach an EBS volume, EMR treats it as a failure and replaces it
-* Persistent
+* Persistent, EMRFS: it's an object store in S3
-  * EMRFS: access S3 as if it were HDFS.
-Root volume cannot use EMRFS
+  * Access S3 as if it were HDFS.
+If high network costs, add prelimiary step that will use S3DistCp
+  * Can't be used for root volume, or Hadoop storage layer

 > Scaling